 Worrying Has No Place In Your Life Any Longer!

 4. Accept Your Limitations

-- If you worry about something that you have little to no control or which may not have a solution, change the way you look at it, and begin to practice effective coping methods.
+- If you worry about something that you have little to no control over or which may not have a solution, change the way you look at it, and begin to practice effective coping methods.

 - Acknowledge real limitations.
 Do not attempt to control what you can not control.
 It is almost that simple.

 - Accept uncertainty.
 God is all-knowing and all-powerful.
 We are not.
 Thus, we will have changes in our lives.
 Surrender everything to God and trust that his grace will be sufficient, and his power will be made perfect in your weakness.
 2 Corinthians 12:9